lisushka/overlays/README.md

 ### Accessibility overlay companies' claims in their own words

 **NOTE:** These sites are used as demonstrations for the overlay products produced by the companies in question.
-They will be inaccessible to most assistive technology users.
+They will be inaccessible to most adaptive technology users.

 * [AccessiBe Homepage](https://accessibe.com)
 * [AudioEye Homepage](https://www.audioeye.com/)